bocchino/AppleCore/Emacs/README.md

 4. Minimal indentation support, as follows:

   - AVM files, and CONST and DATA declarations in AppleCore files, use a modified form of relative indentation.
-Pressing TAB inserts the spacing needed to move the point to the start of the next word in the previous line, or to the next tab stop if there is no word in the previous line.
+Pressing TAB inserts spacing to move the point to the start of the next word in the previous line, or to the next tab stop if there is no word in the previous line.
 This indentation style is useful for for lining up labels and declarations.

   - In AppleCore files, lines beginning with FN or INCLUDE shouldn't ever be indented, so TAB does nothing for these lines.